Pivot from wallflower to campus leader

 "It used to take all of my energy just to talk to people.
 When you see me now, you never see a person who was so shy.
 Tippie transformed me."

-How did you know you wanted to major in accounting and management information systems?
+How did you know you wanted to major in accounting plus business analytics and information systems?

 How did you learn about the internship?